moj-analytical-services/rpackage_training/README.md

 We probably don't want to use "real" data when writing tests.
-By checking specific things like values, number of rows, number of columns etc in the outputs there is a risk of revealing unpublished information etc. Real data may also be subject to change (potentially causing tests to fail incorrectly).
+By checking specific things like values, number of rows, number of columns etc in the outputs there is a risk of revealing unpublished information.
+Real data may also be subject to change (potentially causing tests to fail incorrectly).
 Additionally, real data is likely to be quite large (slowing down the testing process) and contain a lot of noise i.e. elements that are not relevant for testing a specific function.